How to Prevent Muscle Cramps from Derailing Your Workout

 If you do have an event on the horizon, practice in conditions that will mimic what you’ll experience in the race or event.
 “Practicing is a big deal for prevention,” says Dr. Natarajan.

 Drink up!
-“My recommendation is to divide your weight in pounds by two and drink that many ounces of fluid per day,” says Goodson.
+“My recommendation is to divide your weight in pounds by two and drink that many ounces of fluid per day,” Goodson says.
 Also, keep in mind that everything from water, sports drinks, smoothies, tea, and chocolate milk all “count” as fluid.

-If you think you may not be hydrating properly for exercise, get all the details on how to hydrate before, during, and after your workout.
-Here’s a quick summary:
+If you think you may not be hydrating properly for exercise, here are a few best practices to remember:

-Drink 16 to 24 ounces of fluid around two hours before exercise.
+Drink 16–24 ounces of fluid around two hours before exercise.

 Drink another 8 ounces 15 minutes before starting.

-Continue to hydrate with another 16 to 32 ounces every 30 to 60 minutes during exercise.
+Continue to hydrate with another 16–32 ounces every 30–60 minutes during exercise.

-After exercise, rehydrate with 16 to 24 ounces of fluid.
+After exercise, rehydrate with 16–24 ounces of fluid.

 If you’re exercising for longer than 90 minutes, in a hot, humid environment, or doing a two-a-day workout, Goodson recommends a sports drink that contains carbohydrates and electrolytes.

-If your urine is pale yellow or clear, you are adequately hydrated, she says.
+If your urine is pale yellow or clear, you are adequately hydrated, she adds.

-Sodium and potassium are the main electrolytes lost through sweat, says Goodson, though sodium is more often the culprit to cramping.
+Sodium and potassium are the main electrolytes lost through sweat, Goodson reminds us, though sodium is more often the culprit to cramping.
 If your workout clothes develop white streaks on them after exercise, you’re a salty sweater and should prioritize sodium, which you can get from sports drinks or a pre-workout snack.

-Carbohydrates replenish glycogen in muscles (stored fuel) while protein helps rebuild muscles, says Goodson.
+Carbohydrates replenish glycogen in muscles (stored fuel) while protein helps rebuild muscles, Goodson says.
 Smoothies and chocolate milk are two examples that hit on both while also helping your body rehydrate.
-But make sure to get in something, rather than just sipping H20: “Water is a good hydrator, but not rehydrator.
-We really need protein, carbs, and electrolytes,” says Goodson.
+But make sure to get in some fuel rather than solely sipping H2O: “Water is a good hydrator, but not rehydrator.
+We really need protein, carbs, and electrolytes,” Goodson notes.

 How to Stop Muscle Cramps Fast